ropensci/rnoaa/README.md

 ## Help

-There is a tutorial on the [rOpenSci website](http://ropensci.org/tutorials/rnoaa_tutorial.html), and there are many tutorials in the package itself, available in your R session, or [on CRAN](https://cran.r-project.org/package=rnoaa).
+Documentation is at <https://docs.ropensci.org/rnoaa/>, and there are many vignettes in the package itself, available in your R session, or [on CRAN](https://cran.r-project.org/package=rnoaa).
 The tutorials:

 * NOAA Buoy vignette
 * NOAA National Climatic Data Center (NCDC) vignette (examples)